Darry-lang1/vuln/H3C/GR-1200W/1/readme.md

 ![image-20220724213415656](img/image-20220724213415656.png)

 In the `WanModeSetMultiWan` function, we entered `sa` (param).
-He found `;` through the `strchr` function.
+It found `;` through the `strchr` function.
 And copy the previous data into `V13` through the `strncpy` function.
 As long as the size of the data we input is larger than that of `V13`, it will cause the stack overflowing.

 ## Recurring vulnerabilities and POC